-Breakdown of Events:
+Breakdown of Events

-August/Jan meeting and sign-ups: Parents, students, and educators all welcome to join as we go over the program, expectations, sign releases, pay for the program or apply for a scholarship for the program ($125 for the entire program Covers all transportation from Chamber and back, food, materials and they get a t-shirt!)
-We will go over the “house rules” and answer questions.
-This would be held at the chamber one evening.
+January meeting and sign-ups: Parents, students, and educators all welcome to join as we go over the program, expectations, sign releases, pay for the program or apply for a scholarship for the program ($125 for the entire program Covers all transportation from Chamber and back, food, and materials) We will go over the “house rules” and answer questions.
+We will be meeting on zoom with 2 options to choose to meet.

-Nov/April Healthcare.
+April Healthcare.
 We’ll visit leaders in healthcare from our region to learn about careers in their field as well as some interesting things going on in our community today (pandemic).
 We will also visit with Frontier Health to speak to our youth about teen suicide, A&D prevention, and how to get help when they need it.

 May Tourism.
 We’ll be visiting area attractions that people from all over the world travel to visit in Carter County.
 We’ll learn about what it takes to maintain and keep the 100.1 miles of Appalachian Trail that runs through Carter County safe as well as safety on the waterways.
 We’ll learn about the history of the Watauga and Wilbur dams and what makes them unique.